“Is SEO really worthwhile for my business, or is it just another expense?”

 To illustrate this, consider the chart below, which compares how SEO traffic growth with a solid strategy could compare to paid ads over 24 months.
 While paid ads deliver consistent but static traffic, SEO’s traffic snowballs as content and authority build:

 “I’ve heard SEO is expensive and risky.
 Why should I commit?”
 It’s a valid concern, and many businesses hesitate to invest in SEO due to misconceptions or past SEO mistakes.
+Even when businesses understand SEO’s potential return, committing to a long-term strategy can feel risky.
+Cost, algorithm changes, disappointing past experiences, and uncertainty about choosing the right agency are all common concerns.
 Let’s address the top concerns:

 - “SEO is too expensive.”
 While SEO requires upfront investment, its cost-per-acquisition (CPA) is often lower than paid ads over time.
 For example, a well-optimized page can drive traffic for years without ongoing ad spend, unlike PPC, where costs scale with clicks.